 John Devereux is the TC Beirne School of Law Professor of Common Law.
 He teaches and researches the law of torts.
 He has a special interest in medical law, most notably in the areas of competency to consent to medical treatment and in epilepsy and the law.

-John is an Honorary Fellow of the Australasian College of Legal Medicine
+Professor Devereux is an Honorary Fellow of the Australasian College of Legal Medicine

-A Rhodes Scholar, John has worked as a lawyer in a variety of contexts including as a Barrister, as a consultant to a multi-national law firm, a Law Reform Commissioner for Queensland, a legal member of the Social Security Appeals Tribunal and the legal member of the Health Quality and Complaints Commission.
+A Rhodes Scholar, Professor Devereux has worked as a lawyer in a variety of contexts including as a Barrister, as a consultant to a multi-national law firm, a Law Reform Commissioner for Queensland, a legal member of the Social Security Appeals Tribunal and the legal member of the Health Quality and Complaints Commission.

-John has published widely in the field of tort and medical law.
+Professor Devereux currently serves as a Member of the Administrative Appeals Tribunal.
+He has published widely in the field of tort and medical law.
 His work has been cited by the High Court and by Law Reform Commissions.

-John has served with the Australian Defence Force in the Australian Army (infantry) and in the Air Force (legal category).
+Professor Devereux is a former Defence Force Magistrate.
+He has served with the Australian Defence Force in the Australian Army (infantry) and in the Air Force (legal category).

-John was awarded a Bronze Star by the United States of America.
+He has seen active service in Iraq and Afghanistan.
+Professor Devereux was awarded a Bronze Star by the United States of America.